Microlensing of long-duration gravitational wave signals originating from Galactic sources: Discussion and conclusions

-We examined the parameter space associated with the lensing of CW signals by stellar-mass compact lenses of different masses, and studied changes in the amplification over time that result in a lensing amplification pattern.
+Specifically, we examined the parameter space associated with the lensing of CW signals by stellar-mass compact lenses of different masses, and studied changes in the amplification over time that result in a lensing amplification pattern.
 A subset of parameters was selected to simulate a lensed CW signal.
 Notably, we show that anticipated changes in the SNR across time-domain segments in the {\tdfstat} analysis agree with the theoretically calculated amplification factor, as shown in Fig.~\ref{fig:af-te}; two specific pattern comparisons are also shown in Fig.~\ref{fig:pattern-fit}.
 The impact of lensing on the signal's SNR is studied through simulations, employing sequences of one-day and six-day time series segments that resemble realistic input data for CW analysis with the {\tdfstat} method.
 These results are compared with the unlensed CW signals and noise-only results in Sec.~\ref{sec:tdfstat-results}, specifically in Figs.~\ref{fig:snr-segment1} and \ref{fig:snr-segment6}.
 We also recognize the advantages and disadvantages associated with selecting the time-domain segment length for coherent signal searches in the {\tdfstat} analysis.
 It is essential to attain a sufficiently high SNR for each individual segment.
 At the same time, this requirement may lead to the loss of rapid temporal variations in the lensing pattern for specific lensing parameters, as amplitude fluctuations could be ``averaged out'' during a coherent search.
 A follow-up study is underway to investigate these amplitude changes within the GW data, offering also an opportunity to examine the impact of noise artifacts~\cite{Davis_2021, FAcernese_2023} related to the lensed signal searches.
-Our study demonstrates the detectability of microlensed CW signals.
-Furthermore, it has several caveats that need to be addressed in future research.
-We outline them below.
+Our study demonstrates, using selected examples, the effect of microlensed CW signals from isolated sources lensed by an isolated object at a constant frequency can be identified with the TDF analysis.
+The detection probability of lensed signal will be studied further separately.
+However, additional effects and more complex astrophysical lensing scenarios need further investigation, which we outline below.